Faustin-king/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique: displays the 10 newest files in the current directory.

 14-findthatword: Display lines containing the pattern “root” from the file /etc/passwd

+15-countthatword: Display the number of lines that contain the pattern “bin” in the file /etc/passwd